 Pier 1 in Brooklyn Bridge Park

-Another popular place for free kayaking is the Brooklyn Bridge Park Boathouse.
-The lines can get pretty long so be prepared to wait.
-Check the calendar for a complete list of dates and times.
+Kayaking at the Brooklyn Bridge Boathouse is a popular activity, so the lines can get pretty long; be prepared to wait.
+When you do reach the front, you'll be rewarded with breathtaking views of Lower Manhattan as you row.
 Afterward, check out all of the things to do in this awesome park including a carousel, a pop-up pool and an incredible water playground.

 Kayak Staten Island – Staten Island